Chandrikakondisetty/Data603/Assignment1.md

 6. Variability: Data that is constantly changing is referred to as variability.
 Understanding and correctly interpreting the significance of raw data are the main areas of variation.

-# Phases of Big data Analytics
+# Challenges in Big data Analytics

 ## Sharing and Accessing data